jarun/googler/README.md

         $ googler --proxy localhost:8118 google

     By default the environment variable `https_proxy` is used, if defined.
+Supports embedded username 'username:password@proxy:port'

 16. More **help**: